djhan/SRHotKeyManager/README.md

 ## SRGlobalHotKeyManager

-Support global hotkey. eg. if your app was not focused, but your app notify single hot key.
+If your app requires hot key when not focusing, use this.

 ```Swift
 let keyEvent = SRKeyEvent(keyString: "A", command: true)